May 31st, 2016

 Erectile Dysfunction (ED), also known as impotence is a worrisome condition for men especially those over 40 years of age.
 It occurs as a consequence of reduced blood flow to the penis during sexual arousal or due to neurological dysfunction; thereby culminating in poor quality of sex life.

-Three FDA approved oral drugs, namely Cialis, Viagra and Levitra are commonly prescribed to manage this condition.
+Three FDA-Cleared oral drugs, namely Cialis, Viagra and Levitra are commonly prescribed to manage this condition.
 These drugs act by increasing the blood flow to the penis by causing enhanced release of Nitric Oxide.
 However, just like other pharmacological agents these ED drugs are also not free of side effects.
 Following is a brief explanation of common side effects associated with these drugs as this information is important for users.

 All phosphodiesterase inhibitors exert their action by increasing the release of nitric oxide (a chemical mediator that enhances the circulation of blood); therefore all PDE- inhibitors are associated with moderate to severe headaches.
 The pathophysiology revolves around aggravated blood flow to the brain vessels under the influence of PDE- inhibitors along with penile vessels.
 If the pain gets bothersome, talk to your doctor about possible ways to alleviate it.

 One very distressing side effect of ED drugs is the occurrence of generalized and dull body aches.
 Some people also report lower back pain.
 Cialis is most frequently associated with this adverse effect (when compared to other PDE-inhibitors).
 This side-effect can be overcome with OTC pain medication like NSAIDS, but should never be taken without the advice of the treating physician.

 3. Gastrointestinal Upset: